6 Intentional Choices You Can Make in 2023.

-Sometimes we live life as if we don’t have a say on its proceedings.
+Sometimes we live life as if we don’t have a say in its proceedings.
 After reading the newspaper or watching the news, it is easy to raise the white flag and conclude nothing you do will make a difference.

-Like Peter, looking at the storms raging around you, it is very hard not to worry or be peaceful.
+Like Peter, looking at the storms raging around you, it is hard not to worry or be peaceful.
 How can I be happy when my day is nothing but gloomy?

 When life is chaotic, we can choose to be at peace.
 When everyone we know lives ungodly life, we can choose to live for God.

-1- To Live Intentionally Purposeful
+1- To Live Intentionally Purposeful.

 The difference between drifting and navigating is purpose.
 Purpose gives life direction.
 It is easy to drift through life.
 It is easy to chase every wind that comes our way.
 Life is full of dreams and beautiful things anyone and everyone can chase!
 But amidst it all, we can be intentional about what we chase in life.
 Rather than filling your schedules in life, you can fill your life purposefully.